msahasrabudhe/miccai2020_self_sup_nuclei_seg/README.md

 * ```--gpu``` specifies which GPU to use.
 A value of ```-1``` implies no GPU.
 * ```--output_dir``` specifies directory to record results.
 If the configuration file is ```name.yaml```, results will be recorded in ```output/name```.

+## Config files
+See [configuration options](configs/README.md) for a description of configuration options

 ## Models
 <Will be added soon>